 Manual operation of the circuit breaker is controlled by the circuit breaker handle and the PUSH-TO-TRIP button in the trip unit.
 The circuit breaker handle has three positions, two of which are shown on the cover with raised lettering to indicate ON and OFF.
-On the sliding handle barrier, ON, OFF, and trip are also shown by a color-coded strip for each circuit breaker handle position: red for ON, white for tripped, and green for OFF.
-ON/OFF is also shown with the international symbols I/O. (See Figure 3-1)
+On the sliding handle barrier, ON, OFF, and trip are also shown by a color-coded strip for each circuit breaker handle position: red for ON, white for tripped, and green for OFF. (see Figure 7).